 Algonquin Power & Utilities (AQN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the utility operator had lost 7.17% over the past month, outpacing the Utilities sector's loss of 17.62% and the S&P 500's loss of 10.46% in that time.
+Prior to today's trading, shares of the utility operator had gained 21.32% over the past month.
+This has outpaced the Utilities sector's gain of 2.16% and the S&P 500's gain of 2.36% in that time.

-Investors will be hoping for strength from AQN as it approaches its next earnings release.
+Wall Street will be looking for positivity from AQN as it approaches its next earnings report date.
 In that report, analysts expect AQN to post earnings of $0.21 per share.
 This would mark year-over-year growth of 10.53%.
-Meanwhile, our latest consensus estimate is calling for revenue of $529 million, up 10.85% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $524.60 million, up 9.93% from the year-ago period.

-AQN's full-year Zacks Consensus Estimates are calling for earnings of $0.67 per share and revenue of $1.83 billion.
-These results would represent year-over-year changes of +6.35% and +12.43%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.69 per share and revenue of $1.85 billion.
+These totals would mark changes of +9.52% and +13.57%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for AQN.
+Investors might also notice recent changes to analyst estimates for AQN.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-AQN currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.99% higher.
+AQN is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, AQN currently has a Forward P/E ratio of 20.17.
-This valuation marks a premium compared to its industry's average Forward P/E of 16.39.
+Digging into valuation, AQN currently has a Forward P/E ratio of 20.51.
+Its industry sports an average Forward P/E of 17.61, so we one might conclude that AQN is trading at a premium comparatively.

-Also, we should mention that AQN has a PEG ratio of 2.94.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power was holding an average PEG ratio of 3.47 at yesterday's closing price.
+We can also see that AQN currently has a PEG ratio of 2.99.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Utility - Electric Power industry currently had an average PEG ratio of 3.72 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.